 Registration Data: WPPA does not knowingly collect information from any child under the age of 13.

-For players, we may collect personal information, including, but not limited to, names, gender, and dates of birth.
+For players, we may collect personal information, including, but not limited to, names, dates of birth, etc.

 For parents or guardians of players, we may collect additional personal information, including, but not limited to, names, mailing addresses, telephone numbers, and email addresses.
 We require this information to complete registration in our league, to allow us to communicate with parents/guardians, and to provide information about the league and additional services or promotions that may be relevant.

 For coaches, managers, umpires, league officers, and other volunteers, we may collect or be required to collect personal information including names, mailing addresses, telephone numbers, and email addresses.
 We require this information for registration purposes and to communicate with you regarding league activities.
 Coaches, managers, umpires, volunteers, and league officers may also be required to provide to a third party service provider their dates of birth, social security numbers, and other government issued identification card numbers for the limited purpose of conducting background checks.